Programs

 DFNL started in fall 2012 to provide an opportunity for future nursing students to be linked with nurses and nursing students dedicated to building their foundation to become a future nurse leader.
 Students along with their mentors meet four times a year.
 Students are a part of the DFNL program from high school through nursing school.

-IU School of Nursing participated in creating a non-credit course, First-year Seminar, in fall 2012 for students taking college courses at IUPUI for dual credit.
+IU School of Nursing participated in creating a non-credit course, First-year Seminar, in fall 2012 for students taking college courses at IUPUI (now known as IU Indianapolis) for dual credit.
 The First-year Seminar is team taught by representatives from IU School of Nursing, IU School of Medicine, IU School of Dentistry, and University College.
 It includes a teacher from Crispus Attucks Medical Magnet High School (CAMMHS).
 Retention improved overall due to this non-credit seminar and CAMMHS students reported that it helped with time management and study skills.

 The school supports the attendance of underrepresented minority students and their mentors to attend the Institute on Teaching and Learning Conference.
 The purpose of the institute is to provide scholars with the skills necessary to succeed in graduate study and to prepare them for success as faculty members at colleges and universities.